All students entering the Tech Teach program must take the Pre-Admission Exam.

 If your pass rate is:

 b.
-Practice test scores between 54% and 64%.
+Practice test scores below 65%.
 Remediation needed.
-You will meet with Karen to develop a "Study Plan" to improve on the Pre-Admission exam.
+You will meet with Karen to discuss your options and how to develop a "Study Plan" to improve on the Pre-Admission exam.
+Please do not retake the exam until you meet with Karen.
 You will be asked to take the Pre-Admission test until your score is at the passing level.
 You may use T-CERT study course for math or science content for free.
-You may also use Preparing to Teach Texas Content Areas: The TExES EC-6 Generalist and the ESL Supplement by Janice Nath and John Ramsey (www.pearsonhighered.com) or 240tutoring.com as resources for study.
+You may also use Preparing to Teach Texas Content Areas: The TExES EC-6 Generalist (now the 291 Core Subjects) and the ESL Supplement by Janice Nath and John Ramsey (www.pearsonhighered.com), Certify Teacher, or 240tutoring.com as resources for study.

-Register and pass the content exam www.texes.ets.org prior to student teaching.
+Register for and pass the content exam via www.tx.nesinc.com prior to student teaching.
 It is recommended that you also take the TExES 160 Pedagogy and Professional Responsibility exam during the first semester of the full year student teaching experience.